peterwilli/sd-leap-booster/README.md

 Love you all!
 Sorry for the fact this README is a little crunchy.
 It is because I'm so excited and jumpy, never thought it would work.

+[Join my discord](https://discord.gg/j4wQYhhvVd) to check out Thingy 3!
+It has `/train` that uses LEAP under the hood!

 # How to use with Stable Diffusion

 **Note** The author is used to Linux, while Windows should work, the author can't guarantee working README instructions.